pathogenic micro-organismsReading time:

 - Salmonella paratyphi A and B, respectively Salmonella paratyphi and S. schottmuelleri.

 - Shigella dysenteriae and Sh. paradysenteriae;

 - Shigella flexneri or the Flexner bacillus (pseudo dysenteric, endemic form of the disease).
-Gastro-intestinal disorders that include the salmonelloses (e.g. Salmonellaenterica) and the shigelloses, have not all been clearly characterised: there are numerous benign cases;
+Gastro-intestinal disorders that include the salmonellosis (e.g. Salmonellaenterica) and the shigellosis, have not all been clearly characterised: there are numerous benign cases;

-- The vibro responsible for cholera (Vibrio cholerae or V. comma),discovered by Koch and present in the form of small flagellate and motile arched rods.
-Cholera epidemics are still fairly frequent and inadequate disinfection of potable water constitutes one of the main causes of this disease in third world countries.
+- The vibrio responsible for cholera (Vibrio cholerae or V. comma),discovered by Koch and present in the form of small flagellate and motile arched rods.
+Cholera epidemics are still fairly frequent and inadequate disinfection of drinking water constitutes one of the main causes of this disease in third world countries;

 - Aeromonas hydrophila: gastro-enteritis and diarrhoea.